Let's do Science!

 Below you'll find my planned articles to be written.
 I am more than happy to have coauthors since that enables more fluent authoring experience, multiple viewpoints, fresh ideas, fruitfull discussions and other benefits.
 I use Overleaf in the writing and that is not negotiable.
 Take a look at the article candidates and contact me if you want to participate in the research.

-#1 Draw me a Data Product
+#1 Draw me a Data SERVICE

-Do a semistructured interviews among Platform of Trust / other community and discover the common elements of data products in the heads of owners (5-10) and consumers (5-10).
+Do a semistructured interviews among Platform of Trust / other community and discover the common elements of data products/services in the heads of owners (5-10) and consumers (5-10).
 Compare the two aspects to find out similarities and differences.
 Benefits marketplace designers as well as data product designers.

 California Management Review (jufo 2)

-#2 Rapid Design Driven data product development
+#2 Rapid Design Driven data As a Service development

 I will do 4-5 case workshops with companies with Data Product Toolkit.
 I will interview participants before and after the workshops about the process of developing data products.
 At the same time I will improve the Data Product Toolkit and release the next version of it.
 In the interviews I will focus on the process, not the usability of the toolkit.
 Amount of interviews is around 10-15.
 Based on the results I can draft common framework for data product development process.
 Hypothesis is that will be cyclic and contain multiple steps.
 Does it follow the classic double diamond model or not?
 What are the differences compared to design process of a common digital product or service such as an API or app.
 Do the product designers wish to have multiple designs to select from which to proceed with?
 What are the steps they take from 0 to product concept testing?